 Sometimes some of his creations pop up in her mind in unpredictable ways and never fail to make her laugh years later.

 Solène has always been fascinated by Indian cartoonist Mario de Miranda (died in 2011) ever since she found out about him on one of her trips to India.
-It’s his precursor world and humor that what made her appreciate the state of Goa, a place where she visits every year.
+It’s his precursor world and humor that made her appreciate the state of Goa, a place where she visits every year.

 NANTES AND THE LOIRE VALLEY

-As a young teenager, Solène moved to Nantes, where she rediscovered the River Loire, land of her father’s family who originate from Chinon.
+As a young teenager, Solène moved to Nantes, where she rediscovered the River Loire, land of her father’s family who come from Chinon.

-Gastronome and cook, she appreciates good cooking and good wine and particularly those that come from the Loire Valley, such as Muscadet and Chinon.
+Gastronome and a cook, she appreciates good cooking and good wine and particularly those that come from the Loire Valley, such as Muscadet and Chinon.
 (Good addresses on request).

 After having collaborated with numerous American Magazines, she met Michael in 2013, an illustrator agent : Art Rep NYC.
 She loved this city where she’s now pursuing exciting new creative adventures.